-The practice was open between 8am and 6pm Monday to Friday.
-Appointments were from 8.30am to 12midday and 3pm to 5.30pm daily.
-Extended hours appointments were offered on a Saturday morning from 8am to 12pm.
+The practice was open between 7.30am and 6pm Monday to Friday and on Saturdays 8am to 10.30am.
+Appointments were in line with the opening times.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.
-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was above the local and national averages.